KhronosGroup/Vulkan-Hpp/README.md

 By default, `VULKAN_HPP_ASSERT_ON_RESULT` will be used for checking results when `VULKAN_HPP_NO_EXCEPTIONS` is defined.
 If you want to handle errors by yourself, you can disable/customize it just like `VULKAN_HPP_ASSERT`.

+There are a couple of static assertions for each handle class and each struct.
+By defining `VULKAN_HPP_STATIC_ASSERT`, you can specify your own custom static assertion to be used for those cases.
+That is, by defining it to be a NOP, you can reduce your compilation time a little.

 ### Extensions / Per Device function pointers

 The Vulkan loader exposes only the Vulkan core functions and a limited number of extensions.
 To use Vulkan-Hpp with extensions it's required to have either a library which provides stubs to all used Vulkan functions or to tell Vulkan-Hpp to dispatch those functions pointers.
 Vulkan-Hpp provides a per-function dispatch mechanism by accepting a dispatch class as last parameter in each function call.
 The dispatch class must provide a callable type for each used Vulkan function.
 Vulkan-Hpp provides one implementation, ```DispatchLoaderDynamic```, which fetches all function pointers known to the library.